truthcoin/www.truthcoin.info/faq/index.md

 ### What about people with gambling problems?

 Sadly, [around 2% of the population](https://en.wikipedia.org/wiki/Problem_gambling#Prevalence) seem to be unable to control themselves when gambling.
-This rate [has been stable over time and independent of casino availability](http://www.americangaming.org/industry-resources/research/fact-sheets/history-problem-gambling-prevalence-rates), suggesting that this is some kind of biological disposition.
-It is interesting that the DSM V classifies Problem Gambling under [Substance-Related and Addictive Disorders](http://blog.ncrg.org/blog/2013/05/evolving-definition-pathological-gambling-dsm-5).
+This rate [has been stable over time and is independent of casino availability](http://www.americangaming.org/industry-resources/research/fact-sheets/history-problem-gambling-prevalence-rates), suggesting that this is some kind of biological disposition.
+It is interesting that the DSM-V classifies Problem Gambling under [Substance-Related and Addictive Disorders](http://blog.ncrg.org/blog/2013/05/evolving-definition-pathological-gambling-dsm-5).
 Similar to alcoholism, [treatments](https://en.wikipedia.org/wiki/Problem_gambling#Treatment) for this unfortunate condition include 12-step programs and CBT.

 The problem of addiction is quite a serious one...it is very difficult to prevent people from doing what they want to do.
 Even large nation-states, with well-funded law enforcement and court systems, are unable to dissuade many citizens from using drugs.
 Even when these individuals are *actually incarcerated*, [1 in 50 still can get access to their drugs (in prison)](http://www.washingtonpost.com/blogs/wonkblog/wp/2014/05/13/ron-paul-thinks-drug-use-is-rampant-inside-prisons-hes-wrong/).